 The second year introduces Zen Shiatsu theory and muscles, the third year Traditional Chinese Medicine, Physiology and Pathology.
 Each year builds on the knowledge gained in previous years.
 By the end of the course you will have satisfied all the requirements laid down by The Shiatsu Society.

-- working with the flow of the 5 Elements
+- Working with the flow of the 5 Elements

-- developing your diagnostic abilities
+- Developing your diagnostic abilities

-- creating individualised treatments
+- Creating individualised treatments

 - Touch-based ways of working with the 5 Elements